Click on the Indicators below for More Information

 The x-axis on this time series represents years and the y-axis represents the percent of communities that are moderately to highly engaged in recreational fishing across Hawai’i.

-This time series shows the percent of communities moderately to highly engaged in recreational fishing in Hawai’i from 2010 to 2019.
-Between 2014 and 2019 (highlighted in green) the percent of communities moderately or highly engaged in recreational fishing showed a downward trend.
+This time series shows the percent of communities moderately to highly engaged in recreational fishing in Hawai’i from 2010 to 2020.
+Between 2015 and 2020 (highlighted in green) the percent of communities moderately or highly engaged in recreational fishing showed no trend.

 Indicator Source Information: